C3ZIZ/JavaCPUScheduler/README.md

 - Round Robin (RR)
 - Shortest Job First (SJF) (Preemptive and Non-Preemptive)

-The project also contains utility classes to manage processes and interact with users.
+The project also contains utility classes to manage processes and interact with users, made for CS2342 [Course info at UQU](https://uqu.edu.sa/App/Degrees/740/34694).

 ## Table of Contents
 1. [Overview](#overview)